AmitKumarDas/Decisions/blogs/oep/maya_ops.md

   - Apply MayaLang resource against the K8s cluster
   - Delete MayaLang resource when its status shows completed

+#### Summary
+Upgrade will take help of an UpgradeRecipe to perform upgrade.
+Further, this UpgradeRecipe makes use of MayaLang to perform the actions required to be at the desired upgrade state.

 ```yaml
 kind: UpgradeRecipe
 metadata: